sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ![rseris](./assets/diagram-dmz.png)

 This setup requires a second data center with the same configuration as the first one.
 Repeat the steps from [1.
 Initial preparations](#1-initial-preparations) and [2.
-Configure Environment](#2-configure-environment) to create a second data center with the same components.
+Configure Environment](#2-configure-environment) to create the second data center with the same components.
 Then create a Virtual Site for the second data center as described in [2.2 Configure XC Virtual Site](#22-configure-xc-virtual-site).

 Once the second data center is ready, proceed with the configuration.
-Go to the F5 Distributed Cloud console and select **Manage Configuration** in the service menu of the earlier [created HTTP Load Balancer](#31-create-the-http-load-balancer).
+Go to the Console and select **Manage Configuration** in the service menu of the earlier [created HTTP Load Balancer](#31-create-the-http-load-balancer).

 ![Second DC](./assets/dc2_manage.png)